Millennial Home Lending: What to Know

 >> Related Read: Could Mortgage Pre-Approval Hurt Your Credit Score?

-Remember that it takes time to improve a credit score, so start this process as soon as possible (ideally, well before you embark on your quest to buy a home).
+Remember that it takes time to improve a credit score, so start this process as soon as possible.

 3. Save Up More Than You Need

 One of the largest costs involved with buying a home is your initial investment or down payment.
-But there are many other expenses—some of them unexpected—that you will also face.
-Saving up more money than you think you need helps ensure you’re finally prepared.
+But there are many other expenses you will also face.
+Saving up more funds than you think you need will help ensure you’re finally prepared.

 Don’t forget about other expenses, like inspection costs, closing costs, taxes, insurance premiums, and moving expenses.
 Consider starting a separate account that you use just for your home buying savings.
 Contribute a percentage of each paycheck to the account and don’t touch it until it’s time to purchase your house.
 The more money you are able to save up, the better you’ll be able to navigate any unexpected expenses that may arise during the process.